northwest-knowledge-network/tapestry-modeling/README.md

 # Tapestry: Greg Alward & Phil Watson

-This repository houses the code required to generate social accounting matrices.
+This repository houses Python code for the Tapestry project, conducted by Greg Alward and Phil Watson at the University of Idaho.

 ## Data Flow